Carnap/Carnap-Documentation/doc/dashboard.md

 the name of a tag in most places where it the tag is displayed to see a list of the associated shared documents.

-documents can be of three kinds:
+Documents can be of three kinds:

-- Problem sets and other materials created using [pandoc markup](pandoc.md)
+- Problem sets and other materials created using [pandoc markup](pandoc.md).
-- CSS stylesheets for custom styling of your course materials
+- CSS stylesheets for custom styling of your course materials.
-- JS scripts for more sophisticated customization of your course materials
+- JS scripts for more sophisticated customization of your course materials.

 Uploaded files will be interpreted as problem sets unless they have the filename extension "css" or "js", so unless they are called something like